 An introduction to SALT

 All the code does is create an object and then tell it what namespace to look for SALT tags in (in this case the “salt” namespace).
 There is one potential sticking point.
-The standalone IE add-in is not the same as the one you get if you install the whole SDK so for debugging purposes the classid will be different.
+The standalone IE add-in is not the same as the one you get if you install the whole SDK so for debugging purposes so the classid

 After that it’s just a matter of adding the SALT tags for handling the speech.
 In this article I’ll just deal with the simplest one, prompts.
 A prompt is just a piece of speech.
 Just write your speech inside a <salt:prompt> tag: